First: what the waiver actually is

 Exemptions that still protect you

-Even where the time limit applies, you are exempt from it if you are: under 18 or 60+, medically unfit for work, pregnant, caring for a child under 14 or an incapacitated person, already meeting a work requirement for another program, or in a few other categories.
+Even where the time limit applies, you are exempt from it if you are: under 18 or 65 or older, medically unfit for work, pregnant, caring for a child under 14 or an incapacitated person, already meeting a work requirement for another program, or in a few other categories.
 These exemptions did not go away — OBBBA narrowed some of the newer ones (it removed the special exemptions for veterans, people experiencing homelessness, and former foster youth that had been added in 2023), but the core medical/age/caregiver exemptions remain.

 What to do